Influenza vaccine

 • Flu vaccination in the era of COVID-19

-• Influenza vaccination to individuals > 6 months of age to reduce the prevalence of influenza may reduce symptoms that might be confused with COVID-19, and increased influenza vaccination may mitigate the severity of influenza illness, reduce hospitalizations and reduce intensive care unit admissions.
+• Influenza vaccination for individuals > 6 months of age to reduce the prevalence of influenza may reduce symptoms that might be confused with COVID-19, and increased influenza vaccination may mitigate the severity of influenza illness, reduce hospitalizations, and reduce intensive care unit admissions.

 • For those who have acute illness with suspected or laboratory-confirmed COVID-19 disease, consider delaying influenza vaccination until the acute illness has resolved.